lulab/Ribowave/README.md

 Column | Explanation
 ------------ | -------------
-column1-column6 | basic information about the ORF column7		| P-site density within the ORF column8		| denoised PF P-site density within the ORF
+Column1-Column6 | Basic information about the ORF Column7		| P-site density within the ORF
+Column8		| Denoised PF P-site density within the ORF

 * _name_.CRF  : ORFs that might experience reading frame translocation.
 It may look like this :

 Column | Explanation
 ------------ | -------------
-column1 | ORF
+Column1 | ORF
-column2		| the start of gap region column3		| the stop of gap region column4		| reading frames after the shift ,eg: `0_7,2_2` where `0_7` refers to continuous seven PF P-sites of frame 0 followed by continuous two PF P-sites of frame 2. column5		| the corresponding PF P-sites position after the shift ,eg : `1996,2152,2197,2437,2569,2596,2605;2712,2907` where `1996,2152,2197,2437,2569,2596,2605` corresponds to the exact position of `0_7` within the transcript.
-Discontinuity in the reading frame is separated by `;`. column6		| F1 score describing the extent of change in the reading frame before and after the gap column7 	| F2 score describing the extent of reading frame consistency before and after the gap column8		| Fscore describing the potential of frameshift
+Column2		| Start of gap region
+Column3		| Stop of gap region
+Column4		| Reading frames after the shift ,eg: `0_7,2_2` where `0_7` refers to continuous seven PF P-sites of frame 0 followed by continuous two PF P-sites of frame 2.
+Column5		| Corresponding PF P-sites position after the shift ,eg : `1996,2152,2197,2437,2569,2596,2605;2712,2907` where `1996,2152,2197,2437,2569,2596,2605` corresponds to the exact position of `0_7` within the transcript.
+Discontinuity in the reading frame is separated by `;`
+Column6		| F1 score describing the extent of change in the reading frame before and after the gap Column7 	| F2 score describing the extent of reading frame consistency before and after the gap Column8		| Fscore describing the potential of frameshift